-Cotyledon orbiculata 'Mucronata' is a sparingly-branched succulent with upright stems and beautiful dumpling-shaped leaves.
-It grows up to 2 feet (60 cm) tall.
-The leaves are upwardly inclined, tightly overlapped with all parts covered with a white powder, likened by some to "icing sugar," and have strongly undulating flat margins.
-In summer, appear up to 1 foot (30 cm) tall inflorescences topped with dangling reddish-orange flowers.
+Cotyledon orbiculata 'Mucronata' is a small succulent shrub with upright stems and attractive leaves shaped like scallop shells.
+It can grow up to 2 feet (60 cm) tall.
+The leaves are upwardly inclined, tightly overlapped, covered with a white powder, and have flat, strongly undulating margins.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).